ECEA Show Rules and Regulations - Updated June 2023

 ** Youth 18 and under may NOT ride in adult divisions.

-12. Exhibitors need to be a member of ECEA to qualify for daily high point awards.
-The DHP (daily high point) award is given to the horse/exhibitor that has the most points in Green, Walk/Trot and each age division at the end of the show.
+13. Exhibitors need to be a member of ECEA to qualify for daily high point awards.
+The DHP (daily high point) award is given to the horse/exhibitor that has the most points in each division at the end of the show.
 Leadline, Walk/Whoa classes, Reining, Ranch Riding, Ranch Trail and Hunter Hack do not count for DHP awards.
 Exhibitors must show in halter, English and western performance classes (minimum 1 class) to be eligible for DHP and halter points will count for DHP.
 In the event a horse is shown in two age divisions, one of the exhibitors must show the horse at halter and the other exhibitor must show in a Color Class with Color Class points counted as halter points for purposes of the DHP awards.
 Individuals showing multiple divisions (ex: age division on one horse and Green Novice on a 2nd horse) are only eligible to receive one DHP award per show, but are eligible to win DHP in one division and Reserve in another division.
 You may not show two divisions on the same horse.

-15. Horses must be manageable.
+16. Horses must be manageable.
 Horses that pose a threat to other horses or persons will be asked to leave the grounds.
 A committee of 3 ECEA officials will make the decision that a horse poses a threat to other horses or persons.
-In the event a horse is required to leave, all daily show fees will be reimbursed and any points earned will be forfeited.
+In the event a horse is required to leave, all daily show fees will be reimbursed, and any points earned will be forfeited.

-17. Dress code: Boots or footwear as stipulated in class rules is required.
-Western hats and English or safety hats are required in riding classes.
+18. Dress code: Boots or footwear as stipulated in class rules is required.
+Western hats and English or safety hats are required in all classes.
 Suitable attire is required in all classes.
 Long sleeved shirts are required for Western classes and sleeved shirts are required for English classes.
 Coats are optional.

-23. Yearling Longe Line – Class is limited to yearlings.
+24. 2 and Under Longe Line – Class is limited to horses ages 2 and under..
 The purpose of the class is to reward: a.
 Quality of movement b.
 Conformation c.
 Trainability

 Even though the appropriate levels of training will be recognized, these horses are not expected to demonstrate behavior or performance beyond that necessary for a reasonable presentation to the judge.